ils94/LOTROToSpeech/README.md

 # LOTRO To Speech
-Python program that uses Tesseract to perform OCR to detect text on your screen and convert it to string to be used on voice over A.Is
+A Python program that adds Voice Over to Lord of The Rings Online quests by using OCR.

 # Differences between LTSET and LTSEL